-Spiritual Care at the R.K.
-MacDonald Nursing Home serves the spiritual & religious needs of the Residents, their families, and staff, with respect for their faith traditions and the dignity of their persons.
+Recreation, Spiritual, and Volunteer Services staff at the R.K.
+MacDonald Nursing Home serve the spiritual & religious needs of the Residents, their families, and staff, with respect for their faith traditions and the dignity of their persons.

-The Spiritual and Religious Care staff, together with local clergy, minister to the Residents and their families by offering pastoral visits and end of life comfort and support.
-Dedicated volunteers support the ministry of the in-house spiritual team.
+The Recreation, Spiritual and Volunteer services staff, together with local clergy, minister to the Residents and their families by offering pastoral visits and end of life comfort and support.
+Dedicated volunteers help support the spiritual and religious needs of the RK Community.

-Worship services are offered in the St. Martha Chapel on a regular basis and are televised throughout the Home.
+Worship services are offered in the St. Martha Chapel on a regular basis.

 - Friday, Mass at 10:30 a.m.

-- Communal Sacrament of the Sick every three months;
+- Sacrament of the Sick is provided upon request;

 - Advent prayer;

 - Group rosary is held weekly in Maple Ridge;